Slamy/Wiki_MiSTer/Bootable-SD-card.md

 exFAT partitions are not auto-mounted by default, so you need to mount it first.
 For Ubuntu:
-1) Remember partition names that installation script printed or just run _sudo fdisk -lu_ command.
+* Remember partition names that installation script printed or just run _sudo fdisk -lu_ command.

 ![sudo fdisk -lu](http://image.ibb.co/fiB7nk/Screen_Shot_2017_06_30_at_12_07_19_PM.png)

 /dev/sdb1 with Type = "W95 FAT32" is the partition needed

+* Mount the partition